 Data: (2018 Price)

-If the price of a certain stock has decreased too much, like 90% in the past three months, we will move it out of the short candidate portfolio.
-We are worried that the large drop in the past may have made the stock to be undervalued and besides, revengely rebounce may occur and the return/risk ratio is too low.
+If the price of a certain stock has decreased too much, like 90% in the past three months, we will remove it from the short candidates.
+We are worried that a large drop in the past may cause the stock to be undervalued.
+Besides, the risk of retaliatory price rebound are high relative to the probability of decreasing return.

 2.2.2 EPS